CZ-NIC/knot/doc/operation.rst

 if we want to turn off DNSSEC on our zone so it becomes insecure, but not bogus.

-With automatic DNSSEC signing and key management by Knot, this is as easy as configuring :ref:`policy_child-records-publish` option and reloading the configuration.
+With automatic DNSSEC signing and key management by Knot, this is as easy as configuring :ref:`policy_cds-cdnskey-publish` option and reloading the configuration.
 We check if the special CDNSKEY and CDS records with the rdata "0 3 0 AA==" and "0 0 0 00",
 respectively, appeared in the zone.